zeroledger/vycrypt/README.md

-# Flankk-SDK
+# Vycryp

-TS Development Kit for Flankk Protocol
+TS Development Kit for ZeroLeger Protocol

+*Warning*: Software provided as is and did not passed any security checks and reviews.
+Please do not use it in production.

 ## Features

-- Channel management
-- Stealth Addresses & SSTLC
+- Stealth Addresses creation using secp256k1 pubKey and random
-- ECDH Encryption with Ephemeral PK
+- ECDH Encryption via ephemeral pk

 ## Installation